kannans89/graphql-learning/13.JqueryIntegration/jquery.md

 ```

-The file has defined a query `sayHello`.
-The query accepts a string parameter returns another string.The parameter to the `sayHello()` function is not null.
+The file has defined two queries `greeting` and `sayHello`.
+The `sayHello` query accepts a string parameter returns another string.The parameter to the `sayHello()` function is not null.

 ### Step 3 : Create Resolvers